-- 1. Each year, at least five (5) months before the Annual General Meeting, the Board of Directors shall: - (a) request the Governance Committee to determine the number of vacancies in the office of Directors and shall include in this number incumbent Directors who are eligible for re-election.
-The Governance Committee shall then, using the Guidelines for the Selection of Directors, review the Board profile of skills and expertise of incumbent Directors and identify the specific skills and expertise which are required to fill vacancies.
-Where an incumbent director is seeking re-election, in addition to the foregoing criteria, the Governance Committee shall take into consideration that individual's self-evaluation of their own performance as a Board member, their history as a Board member and the contributions that they have made to KHSC; - (b) the Governance Committee will undertake a systematic and transparent process of recruitment for nomination of potential candidates based on the Guidelines for Selection of Directors and current Board profile as compiled by the Governance Committee. - 2.
-The Governance Committee shall: - review the vacancies and specific skills and expertise which are required on the Board of Directors and non-Director positions on Board Standing Committees; - (b) advertise vacancies on the Board of Directors in publicly accessible local and/or regional locations and/or media and on the KHSC website, including a summary of the responsibilities as a Director and the Guidelines for Selection of Directors.
-Where an incumbent director's term is up for renewal and the director is seeking re-election, that fact shall be indicated on the KHSC website; - (c) advertise vacancies in non-Director external positions on Board Standing Committees where desired or where a specific skill set or affiliation is required on the committee for which a broader recruitment strategy is indicated; - invite formal applications by interested individuals on a standard form to be provided by KHSC, which shall be submitted to the Secretary of KHSC and forwarded to the Chair of the Governance Committee for review.
-Applicants who do not meet the basic qualifications set out in section 4.3 of the by-law shall be advised of their ineligibility to serve as directors; - (e) identify a short-list of candidates for interview evaluation by the Governance Committee and interview and confirm the process to evaluate the short-listed candidates in accordance with the criteria for the selection of directors; - (f) obtain and check references for the candidates selected for nomination as Directors and non-Director members of Board Standing Committees; - (g) recommend to the Board of Directors a slate of candidates for Director equal to the number of vacancies for approval by the Board of Directors and for subsequent ratification by the Voting members of the Corporation at the Annual General Meeting.
+- c) advertise vacancies in non-director external positions on Board Standing Committees where desired or where a specific skill-set or affiliation is required on the committee for which a broader recruitment strategy is indicated; - invite formal applications by interested individuals on a standard form to be provided by KHSC, which shall be submitted to the Secretary of KHSC and forwarded to the Chair of the Governance Committee for review.
+Applicants who do not meet the basic qualifications set out in section 4.3 of the by-law shall be advised of their ineligibility to serve as directors; - e) identify a short-list of candidates for interview evaluation by the Governance Committee and interview and confirm the process to evaluate the short-listed candidates in accordance with the criteria for the selection of directors; short-listed candidates must be interviewed even if they are standing for re-election; - f) obtain and check references for the candidates selected for nomination as Directors and non-Director members of Board Standing Committees; - g) recommend to the Board of Directors a slate of candidates for Director equal to the number of vacancies for approval by the Board of Directors and for subsequent ratification by the Voting members of the Corporation at the Annual General Meeting.